vngcloud/terraform-provider-vngcloud/docs/resources/vks_cluster_node_group.md

     * `key`- (Required) - The key for the taint.
 Must be 63 characters or less, using letters (a-z, A-Z), numbers (0-9), hyphens (-), underscores (_), and periods (.).
 Must start and end with a letter, number, or underscore.
     * `value` - (Required) - The value for the taint.
 Must be 63 characters or less, using letters (a-z, A-Z), numbers (0-9), hyphens (-), underscores (_), and periods (.).
 Must start and end with a letter, number, or underscore.
     * `effect` - (Optional) - The effect for the taint.
 Accepted values are `NoSchedule`, `PreferNoSchedule`, and `NoExecute`.
+* `tags` - (Optional) Key-value pairs of cloud tags to apply to all VMs and volumes in the node group.
+Tags are synced to underlying infrastructure by the deputy controller.
+Keys containing hyphens or dots must be quoted in HCL (e.g. `"cost-center" = "infra"`).
+Setting `tags = {}` removes all tags.
+If omitted, existing tags on the server are preserved.
 ---
 ### **Some important notes when using VKS with Terraform:**